Who will blink first? Theresa May survives but Brexit conundrum remains

 Based on the current math, it appears hard for Labour — which has 257 lawmakers in Parliament — to gather enough support from other smaller parties to remove May's Conservatives from power.

-That throws own the possibility that lawmakers from across the aisle might decide that bipartisan cooperation could be the only way through.
+That throws open the possibility that lawmakers from across the aisle might decide that bipartisan cooperation could be the only way through.

 This would involve Conservative and Labour lawmakers forming some sort of coalition in a bid to achieve a "softer" version of Brexit — likely something closer to the status quo — or even a second referendum.
 Most lawmakers back Brexit but not in as harsh terms as those negotiated by May.